- Thursday, September 26th, 2024

 “It’s crucial that our nation, and certainly our State Department, doesn’t become dependent on Communist China for our battery supplies.
 This legislation is a vital tool to protect Americans, our national security interests and key supply chains,” said Senator Rubio.

 “China’s growing influence in critical supply chains, especially in the EV battery sector, poses a significant threat to U.S. national security.
 The Blocking Bad Batteries Act ensures that the U.S. Department of State can no longer use taxpayer dollars to procure batteries from entities linked to the Chinese Communist Party (CCP) that could potentially jeopardize sensitive infrastructure.
 This bill builds on successful steps Congress has already taken to impose similar prohibitions on the Department of Defense.
-By preventing procurement from CCP-affiliated companies like CATL and BYD, we are making a crucial move to secure America’s infrastructure and supply chains,” Foundation for Defense of Democracies (FDD) Action said in a statement.
+By preventing procurement from CCP-affiliated companies like CATL and BYD, we are making a crucial move to secure America’s infrastructure and supply chains,” FDD Action said in a statement.

 Background: